kimberlythegeek/wordpress/README.md

 ## Contact Widget
 ###### _Work in Progress_

-When written, will be a simple, lightweightou widget to display contact information.
+_When written, will be a simple, lightweight widget to display contact information.
 The location will open native map applications on mobile devices.
-(I have utilized this before, but not yet in a Wordpress plugin)
+(I have utilized this before, but not yet in a Wordpress plugin)_

 ___